EE 4G UK – details on coverage, phones, prices, speeds for the 4GEE network

 If you want to check for coverage in your area, you can use the Coverage Checker on the EE website.
 This will tell you not only if you have 4G but how strong the signal should be.

 4G coverage from EE is promising to expand by 2,000 square miles every month, both into new cities as well as providing denser coverage in existing areas.

-EE's 4G network aims to cover 70% of the population by the end of 2013 and reach more than 98% of people by 2014, as well as offering up fibre broadband internet to millions households, including those in rural areaas without access to strong mobile data signals.
+EE's 4G network aims to cover over 90% of the population by the end of 2014 as well as offering up fibre broadband internet to millions households, including those in rural areaas without access to strong mobile data signals.